 The middle button was helpful addition to mice and has been there for quite a while.
-The middle button in the mouse is used to scroll the mouse pointer and a single click on the same could be customised for functions like opening new tabs, etc. However, many users have reported that the middle button in the mouse stops working suddenly.
+The middle button in the mouse is used to scroll the mouse pointer and a single click on the same could be customized for functions like opening new tabs, etc. However, many users have reported that the middle button in the mouse stops working suddenly.
 The issue is usually with the system more than the mouse itself.
 Isolating whether the issue is with the mouse hardware or system

 Try plugging the mouse to a different system and check if it works with the other system or not.